Fantastic Story in Tokyo Dome

 Fantastic Story in Tokyo Dome was a professional wrestling event co-produced by the New Japan Pro-Wrestling (NJPW) and World Championship Wrestling (WCW) promotions.
 The show took place on January 4, 1993 in Tokyo's Tokyo Dome.
-Officially, the show drew 63,500 spectators and $3,200,000 in ticket sales.
+Officially, the show drew 53,500 spectators and $3,500,000 in ticket sales.
 This was the second year that the show was co-promoted by the American WCW promotion.
 The show featured 10 matches, including four matches that featured WCW wrestlers.

 Fantastic Story featured three title matches, including Jushin Thunder Liger defeating Último Dragón to win the IWGP Junior Heavyweight Championship.
-IWGP Heavyweight Champion The Great Muta defeating Masahiro Chono to win the NWA World Heavyweight Championship in a match where the IWGP title was also on the line.
+IWGP Heavyweight Champion The Great Muta defeated Masahiro Chono to win the NWA World Heavyweight Championship in a match where the IWGP title was also on the line.
 Finally the show featured an IWGP Tag Team Championship match between The Hell Raisers (Hawk Warrior and Power Warrior) and The Steiner Brothers (Rick Steiner and Scott Steiner) that ended without a definitive winner.
 The show was later shown on pay-per-view (PPV) in North America as WCW/New Japan Supershow III.